MicrosoftDocs/PowerShell-Docs/scripting/getting-started/cookbooks/Managing-Current-Location.md

 ---
-title: Managing Current Location ms.custom: na ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title:  Managing Current Location ms.date:  2016-05-11
+keywords:  powershell,cmdlet
+description:
 ms.topic:  article
+author:  jpjofre
+manager:  dongill
+ms.prod:  powershell
 ms.assetid:  a9f9e7a7-3ea8-47d3-bbb4-6e437f6d4a4a
 ---

 # Managing Current Location
 When navigating folder systems in File Explorer, you usually have a specific working location \- namely, the current open folder.
 Items in the current folder can be manipulated easily by clicking them.
 For command\-line interfaces such as Cmd.exe, when you are in the same folder as a particular file, you can access it by specifying a relatively short name, rather than needing to specify the entire path to the file.
 The current directory is called the working directory.